-NOTE A maximum of 256 i-Vu® XT or TruVu[TM] controllers can be discovered and displayed in the Local Devices table.
+NOTE A maximum of 256 TruVu[TM] controllers can be discovered and displayed in the Local Devices table.
 If you have more than 256 controllers on your network, configure some or all the controllers in the table and click Clear.
 Check Only Unconfigured and click Discover again.
 A count appears above the table to report the total number of controllers and the discovered number.